mediremi/stacky/README.md

 The last 2 values on the stack are added, popped off, and then the result of the addition is pushed on to the stack.

+#### Sub
+The last 2 values on the stack are substracted, popped off, and then the result of the substraction is pushed on to the stack.

 #### Mult
 The last 2 values on the stack are multiplied, popped off, and then the result of the multiplication is pushed on to the stack.

+#### Div
+The last 2 values on the stack are divided, popped off, and then the result of the division is pushed on to the stack.

 #### Literal
 The next instruction is interpreted as a value.
 Use `Literal` to push arguments